Freedom of expression in India

-The Constitution of India provides the right to freedom, given in article 19 with the view of guaranteeing individual rights that were considered vital by the framers of the constitution.
-The right to freedom in Article 19 guarantees the freedom of speech and expression, as one of its six freedoms.
+The Constitution of India guarantees six basic freedoms to all citizens under Article 19, the first among them being the freedom of speech and expression under clause (1)(a).
+These six basic freedoms were considered vital by the framers of the constitution.
+However, Article 19(2) allows the state to impose reasonable restrictions in the interest of the sovereignty and integrity of India, the security of the state, friendly relations with foreign states, public order, decency or morality, or in relation to contempt of court, defamation, or incitement to an offence.
+Despite these constitutional guarantees, India ranked 157th out of 180 countries in Reporters Without Borders' World Press Freedom Index in 2026.

 History

-The law in the current form finds its root in the Hate Speech Law Section 295(A) enacted by the British Administration in India.
-This act was brought about in the backdrop of a series of murders of Arya Samaj leaders who polemicized against Islam.
-This started in 1897 with the murder of Pandit Lekhram by a Muslim because he had written a book criticizing Islam.
-Koenraad Elst argues that "Section 295b was not instituted by Hindu society, but against it.
+The law in its current form finds its root in Section 295A of the Indian Penal Code, enacted by the British Administration in India.
+This section was inserted into the Indian Penal Code in 1927 via an amendment in the backdrop of a series of murders of Arya Samaj leaders who polemicized against Islam.
+This began in 1897 with the murder of Pandit Lekhram by a Muslim because he had written a book criticizing Islam.
+Koenraad Elst argues that "Section 295A was not instituted by Hindu society, but against it.
 It was imposed by the British on the Hindus in order to shield Islam from criticism".
-The murder series caught lime-light in December, 1926 after the murder of Swami Shraddhananda for the protection he gave to a family of converts from Islam to Hinduism in addition to writing Hindu Sangathan, Saviour of the Dying Race in 1926.
+The murder series caught the limelight in December 1926 after the murder of Swami Shraddhananda, who was targeted for the protection he gave to a family of converts from Islam to Hinduism, in addition to writing Hindu Sangathan, Saviour of the Dying Race in 1926.

-Precedence to this law started even before this as in a case against Arya Samaj preacher Dharm Bir in 1915, ten Muslims were sentenced for rioting, but Dharm Bir was also charged under section 298 for "using offensive phrases and gestures (…) with the deliberate intention of wounding the religious feelings" of another community; and under Section 153, for "wantonly provoking the riot which subsequently occurred" and "a judge was brought in who could assure conviction".
+Precedent for this law started even before this.
+In a 1915 case against Arya Samaj preacher Dharm Bir, ten Muslims were sentenced for rioting, but Dharm Bir was also charged under section 298 for "using offensive phrases and gestures (...) with the deliberate intention of wounding the religious feelings" of another community, and under Section 153, for "wantonly provoking the riot which subsequently occurred," and "a judge was brought in who could assure conviction".

 Constitutional antecedents

-The Constitution of India 1950 was drafted by the Constituent Assembly from 1946 to 1950.
-However, this Constitution drew on a longer history of antecedents documents drafted either as legislation governing British India or aspirational political documents.
+The Constitution of India, 1950, was drafted by the Constituent Assembly from 1946 to 1950.
+However, this Constitution drew on a longer history of antecedent documents drafted either as legislation governing British India or as aspirational political documents.

-The Constitution of India Bill 1895, widely considered to be the first Indian articulation of a constitutional vision, contained the following provision related to freedom of speech and expression - 'Every citizen may express his thoughts by words or writings, and publish them in print without liability to censure, but they shall be answerable to abuses, which they may commit in the exercise of this right, in the cases and in the mode the Parliament shall determine.'
+The Constitution of India Bill, 1895, widely considered to be the first Indian articulation of a constitutional vision, contained the following provision related to freedom of speech and expression: "Every citizen may express his thoughts by words or writings, and publish them in print without liability to censure, but they shall be answerable for abuses, which they may commit in the exercise of this right, in the cases and in the mode the Parliament shall determine."

-Other constitutional antecedent documents too contained provisions on freedom of speech and expression.
-These included: Commonwealth of India Bill 1925, Nehru Report 1928, and States and Minorities 1945.
-In most cases, the provisions contained some form of restrictions on freedom of speech and expression.
+Other constitutional antecedent documents also contained provisions on freedom of speech and expression.
+These included the Commonwealth of India Bill (1925), Nehru Report (1928), and States and Minorities (1945).
+In most cases, these provisions contained some form of restriction on freedom of speech and expression.